Rogue

 Weapon Proficiencies

-Finesse Weapons
+Finesse Melee

 Rogues specialize in finesse weapons that use Dexterity for attack and damage: